Cloud-Tamil/Magento2-Application/Magento2-Docker/README.md

 environment variable ... is not set
 ```

-fix the configuration before continuing.
+fix the configuration (usually a missing `.env` variable) before continuing.

 ---